Zhuangzi Tests His Wife

 Zhuangzi Tests His Wife (莊子試妻 (Zhuangzi shi qi)) is a 1913 Hong Kong drama film directed by Li Minwei.
-It is the earliest feature film of Hong Kong cinema, and the only film made by the Huamei (Chinese-American) Studio, which was co-founded by Benjamin Brosky, who had sold his Asia Film Company in Shanghai, and Li Minwei.
+It is the earliest feature film of Hong Kong cinema, and the only film made by the Huamei (Chinese-American) Studio, which was co-founded by Benjamin Brodsky, who had sold his Asia Film Company in Shanghai, and Li Minwei.
 The film was never screened in Hong Kong.
-Brosky brought the film to the United States, and it became the first Chinese film to be shown abroad when it was exhibited in the Chinese communities of Los Angeles and San Francisco.
+Brodsky brought the film to the United States, and it became the first Hong Kong-produced fiction film to be shown in the United States.
 It is based on the zidishu play "The Butterfly Dream" written by Chunshuzhai.

 Cast

-Li Minwei stars as the wife of Zhuangzi, and Li Minwei's wife Yan Shanshan (1896-1951) became the first Chinese film actress, playing a servant girl.
+Li Minwei stars as the wife of Zhuangzi, and Li Minwei's wife Yan Shanshan (1896–1951) became the first Chinese film actress, playing a servant girl.